Rutu Chaudhari - CPYT 2,000

 Narin Hassan has been practicing yoga for over twenty years and teaching since 2004.
 Initially, Narin’s practice and training encompassed a range of styles, including Iyengar, Kripalu, and Vinyasa; for the past five years she has focused her teaching in the Purna yoga tradition and extends her study through workshops and trainings with Aadil Palkhivala and Rutu Chaudhari.

-Narin’s classes focus upon posture and alignment detail while combining a sense of fluid breath and movement.
-In all her classes she tries to create a balance between poses that are challenging and restorative, and builds a supportive and calming environment that can both rejuvenate and energize students.
+Narin’s classes focus upon posture and alignment detail, careful sequencing, and therapeutic, supportive postures while combining a sense of fluid breath and movement.
+In all her classes she tries to create a balance between poses that are challenging and restorative, and builds a nurturing and calming environment that can both rejuvenate and energize students.
 She emphasizes the role of yoga as a complete holistic method that includes the study of nutrition, meditation, and pranayama.